A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Introduction

 \section{Introduction}

+While quantum computing (QC) displays an exciting potential in reducing the time complexity of various problems, the noise from environment and hardware may still undermine the advantages of QC algorithms~\cite{Preskill2018}.
+One of the solutions to this problem is quantum error correction (QEC)~\cite{Raussendorf2007, colorABC, Aharonov2008, Flhmann2019, Grimsmo2020, Joshi2020}, which utilizes redundancy to protect the information of a single ``logic qubit'' from errors.
+Two representative examples are surface code and color code due to their scalability and high error thresholds~\cite{Raussendorf2007, colorABC}.
+An alternative approach to QEC is bosonic codes.
+In this coding scheme, the single-qubit information is encoded into a higher-dimensional system, like a harmonic oscillator.
+One advantage of Bosonic codes is that it provides an access to larger Hilbert space with less overhead than traditional QEC codes~\cite{Flhmann2019, Grimsmo2020, Joshi2020}.

-While quantum computing (QC) displays an exciting potential on reducing the time complexity of various problems, the noise from environment and hardware may still undermine the advantages of QC algorithms~\cite{Preskill2018}.
-In the noisy intermediate-scale quantum (NISQ) era~\cite{Preskill2018}, error mitigation techniques have been attracted much attention, e.g.,~\cite{Fiurek2001, Temme2017, Endo2018,kandala2019error, Geller2020, QDT2020, Bravyi2020}, as their cost is much lower than the quantum error correction codes~\cite{Laflamme1996, Bombin2012, colorABC, Trout2018} in terms of circuit depth and number of qubits.
-One of the directions in the error mitigation study is to correct the measurement errors.
-These errors are usually modeled by applying a transition matrix on a probability vector, as such to depict the influence of the noise on the output of QC algorithms.
-More septically, the probability vector represents the output without measurement noise, the transition matrix describes how the noise affects this output, and the resulting vector consists of the probabilities of observing all possible states in practice.
-Here, the transition matrix can be constructed from conditional probabilities if only classical errors are considered, or from results of tomography if non-classical errors are also significant~\cite{Chen2019, Geller2020, QDT2020, Bravyi2020}.
-On the other hand, the study in~\cite{Takahashi2020} shows the possibility to simulate bit-flip gate error in some quantum circuit in a classical manner.
+However, as described in~\cite{Preskill2018}, in the ``noisy intermediate-scale quantum (NISQ)'' era, the small- or medium-sized but noisy quantum computers cannot afford the cost of QEC codes because they impose a heavy overhead cost in number of qubits and number of gates.
+As a result, quantum error mitigation (QEM) techniques have become attractive, e.g.,~\cite{Wallman2016, Temme2017, Endo2018, kandala2019error, QDT2020, Bravyi2020, Arute2020,Chen2019, Geller2020,funcke2022measurement}, since their cost is much lower than the QEC codes in terms of the circuit depth and the number of qubits.
+One important area in the error mitigation study is to filter the measurement errors (or readout errors).
+These errors are usually modeled by multiplying a stochastic matrix with a probability vector, as such to depict the influence of the noise on the output of QC algorithms.
+More precisely, the probability vector represents the desired noiseless output of a QC algorithm, the stochastic matrix describes how the noise affects this output, and the resulting vector consists of the probabilities of observing each possible state on the quantum device.
+Here, the stochastic matrix can be constructed from conditional probabilities if only classical errors are considered, or from results of tomography if non-classical errors are not significant~\cite{Chen2019, Geller2020, QDT2020, Bravyi2020}.
+Similarly, the study in~\cite{Takahashi2020} shows the possibility to simulate bit-flip gate error in some quantum circuits in a classical manner.